Digital training and support

 Visit our help page: Recording and Transcriptions in Teams Meetings (now in OneDrive).

 Record video on a phone

-For live action videos including language examples or talking head videos.
+You can use your phone to record live action videos including language examples or talking head videos.
 This is suitable for situations where a video is recorded as a whole and then uploaded to a video hosting site or submitted directly to Moodle.
 Simple edits for video on phones are possible using apps such as iMovie.

 Make a PowerPoint into a video